 – You send a registered post notice to shareholders 7 days before the ordinary meeting;

 – As well that you send a registered post notice to shareholders 14 days before the meeting

 * Note that the annual general meeting must be done within 4 months of the end of the accounting period in terms of Section 1196 of the Act.

 ** You need to keep all the copies of the registered postal slips to show that the shareholder has been notified of the meeting.
 Failing this it could create problems later when a decision has been made by the company and not all the shareholders had been notified hence not being able to approve or to disapprove of the actions taken in their absence at the meeting.

 Call us today.

 You can contact us today for more information and assistance in this regard and we can manage the shareholder notices for you in accordance with the law.
-With offices in Bangkok and Phuket we can assist you today in the most cost effect process to complete your annual general meeting or an extra ordinary meeting in Thailand.
-The information contained in our website is for general information purposes only and does not constitute legal advice.
+With offices in Bangkok and Phuket, we can assist you today in the most cost-effective process to complete your annual general meeting or an extraordinary meeting in Thailand.
+The information contained on our website is for general information purposes only and does not constitute legal advice.
 For further information, please contact us.